spacecraft-repl/spacecraft-repl.github.io/markdown/whitepaper.md

 - More readily scalable as all language runtimes can be managed and run in a single location
 - It is easier to isolate and contain our application to prevent malicious code from affecting the host system

-The trade-off a client-server architecture is that clients will not be able to communicate directly with one another.
+The trade-off of using a client-server architecture is that clients will not be able to communicate directly with one another.
 Since the communication has to be routed first through our server, a round-trip would be necessary for every client's request.
+Nevertheless, this fits our use case due to the above benefits mentioned.

 ## 2.3 Network Protocol
+With our client-server architecture in mind, we have to decide on which network protocol that suits best for constructing a real-time collaborative environment.
 ### 2.3.1 HTTP
 We initially started with using HTTP to have clients communicate with our server, but quickly discovered some issues with this approach:
 - There is no way for our server to automatically detect a client disconnection.
 The server would need to send an HTTP request to ping the client and determine if a disconnection has occurred.